 I am already a happy owner of one British Shorthair boy, and I am about to get 2 more soon, so I already know the answer, but if you are at the stage of the research now – here it is…

 So, do British Shorthair males spray?
 Yes, males and females Shorthairs can spray if not neutered.
 This is how they will mark their territory in order to show their dominance.
-Marking territory is simply in all cats nature – they claim a specific spot by leaving their scent.
+Marking territory is simply in all cat’s nature – they claim a specific spot by leaving their scent.
 Quite often it is done through simple rubbing or scratching, but issues with urinating can also happen.

-What cat spraying even mean?
+What does cat spraying even mean?

-Spraying is happening when cat retracts to a vertical surface with the shaking tail and then urine, while regular urination occurs when they squat and pee on any flat area.
+Spraying happens when a cat retracts to a vertical surface with the shaking tail and then urine, while regular urination occurs when they squat and pees on any flat area.

 Why cats spray?

 One of the reasons why cats are spraying is because this is their attempt to mark their territory.
-As I mentioned earlier, they have this instinct to leave their scent and sadly for their owners some cats may choose to leave their urine…
+As I mentioned earlier, they have this instinct to leave their scent and sadly for their owners, some cats may choose to leave their urine…

 The reason for spraying may also be related to bringing a new cat to the household.
-Your current cat may feel a bit threatened and jealous, he wants you to think that new cat is naughty and in the way does not deserve the same amount of affection from you.
+Your current cat may feel a bit threatened and jealous, he wants you to think that the new cat is naughty and in the way does not deserve the same amount of affection from you.

 Adding a new cat is only one of many stressful situations for your puss that may cause spraying.
-This can also be a newborn, strangers in the house, unfamiliar sounds or even small things, that you or I would not even notice, but it makes the cat feel insecure…
+This can also be a newborn, strangers in the house, unfamiliar sounds, or even small things, that you or I would not even notice, but it makes the cat feel insecure…

 Of course, I cannot discuss spraying without mentioning medical reasons that may cause it.

-That is actually most common when they suffer for urinary tract infection or even blockage.
-After several attempts to make a wee in the litter box and being in pain, they are starting to identify litter box with tremendous discomfort and ache, what prompts them to “try” different places.
-I actually went through it with Frank, but being bright as he is, in order to let me know something is wrong, he literally cried in front of me, and was leading me to the bathroom where he tried to urinate in the sink…
+That is actually most common when they suffer from urinary tract infections or even blockage.
+After several attempts to make a wee in the litter box and being in pain, they are starting to identify the litter box with tremendous discomfort and ache, which prompts them to “try” different places.

 So, as you can see it is essential not to assume that your little one does it out of spite!
 I cannot stress this enough!
 Urinary tract problems are not only painful for them, but they can also actually be fatal – If blocked a cat can die within hours.
 Urinary tract problems don’t go away by themselves, so if you notice anything suspicious, you must act and visit your vet immediately!